Art attack

 Has your school got the moves?
 Why not hold a non-uniform day with a twist?
 Ask your kids to bring in a donation and don their favourite dance outfit for the day.
 Think jiving in jeans, twirling in tutus and hip-hopping in hoodies.

-When you’re holding your summer fair you can also have fun fundraising for Macmillan.
-While the sun shines bake treats that will sell like hot cakes, host raffles or have a bric-a-brac sale.
+When you're holding your summer fair you can also have fun fundraising for Macmillan.
+Bake treats that will sell like hot cakes, host raffles or have a bric-a-brac sale.

 Sweets in a jar is an old favourite, but let’s get creative.
 How about footballs in a car?
 Baked beans in a bucket?
 Pound coins in a sock?
 Chocolate bars in a dustbin?
 Scotch eggs in a goldfish bowl?